IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Willis_Lamb" target="_blank">Willis Lamb</a>

+>“A great deal more was hidden in the Dirac equation than the author had expected when he wrote it down in 1928.
+Dirac himself remarked in one of his talks that his equation was more intelligent than its author.
+It should be added, however, that it was Dirac who found most of the additional insights.”

->“I might even have shared the Nobel Prize with Lamb.”
-[1991, he regretted that his insecurity about his mathematical abilities may have cost him a Nobel Prize when he did not publish results (which turned out to be correct) about what became known as the Lamb shift]
+>“I might even have shared the Nobel Prize with Lamb.”[^Weisskopf]

 >“Self-confidence is an important ingredient that makes for a successful physicist.”